Drip Irrigation System Cost Guide: Average UK Prices 2026

 Watering cans are cheap, but they require a lot more manual effort and are not practical for larger gardens.

-Compared to these methods, drip irrigation offers much better efficiency and long-term savings, although it may have a higher upfront cost.
+Compared to these, drip irrigation offers a much more highly efficient method with long-term savings, although it may have a higher upfront cost.

 Removing or Replacing a Drip Irrigation System